nidhinninan/NeuralNetwrkDL_CS5720/Week1/README.md

    - Created empty list for heights in inches
    - Used while loop to continuously accept height inputs
    - Loop breaks when user enters 'q'
    - **NOTE: Enter ONLY the correct values as this code as no check to ensure if the entered values are numerical or even logical**
+   - ```markdown
+- **This will also appear in red and bold**
 3. Conversion implementation:
    - Used list comprehension to convert inches to centimeters
    - Formula: height * 2.54